 1.1 Each year, between 3000 and 4000 transportation occurrences are reported to the Transportation Safety Board of Canada (TSB) in accordance with the mandatory reporting requirements in the Transportation Safety Board Regulations (TSB Regulations).
 Numerous other events/occurrences are also reported to the TSB on a voluntary basis.
 Practical considerations dictate that only a small proportion of these occurrences can be fully investigated.

-1.3 Section 8(1)(b) of the CTAISB Act provides the Board with the authority to establish policies respecting the classes of transportation occurrences to be investigated.
+1.3 Paragraph 8(1)(b) of the CTAISB Act provides the Board with the authority to establish policies respecting the classes of transportation occurrences to be investigated.

 2.1 "Occurrence" means a transportation event as defined in the CTAISB Act.